As I was browsing through some old home videos the other day, I stumbled across a video of me practicing when I was maybe 13 or so.

 Thus, the researchers’ recommendations to teachers were twofold:

-2. Find ways to help young learners reflect on the quality of their practice time.
-Whether through practice diaries or goal-setting exercises, help students get better at listening/evaluating their own playing, and making better decisions about what to spend time working on.
-Because these are not necessarily things that students will intuit on their own – and the researchers suggest that the tiny differences that start to appear even in the very first practice sessions accumulate over time and could very well be the difference between a student who practices harder, is more confident about their learning ability, and achieves at a higher level, and a student who lags behind.
+- Find ways to help young learners reflect on the quality of their practice time.
+Whether through practice diaries or goal-setting exercises, help students get better at listening and evaluating their own playing, and making better decisions about what to spend time working on.
+Because while they may seem obvious to an experienced practicer, these are not necessarily things that students will intuit on their own.
+And the researchers suggest that the tiny differences that start to appear even in the very first practice sessions accumulate over time – and could very well be the difference between a student who practices harder, is more confident about their learning ability, and achieves at a higher level, and a student who lags behind.

 Original version of this article posted 10.12.2014; revised and updated on 12.26.2021